newrouge/newrouge.github.io/_posts/_2021-01-16-Powervision-2.md

 ...
 ```

-And while being debuged in GDB, we can shoot Filex using:
+And while being debugged in GDB, we can shoot Filex using:

 ```bash
 $ python filex_fuzzer.py > squashfs-root/dev/ttyGS0